Welcome to the International Records Management Trust

 The International Records Management Trust is in its 30th year of supporting access to information for citizens and strengthening accountability by helping governments manage public sector records.

 A UK registered charity governed by a board of trustees, the IRMT was created in 1989 and has worked with dozens of governments over the years to help strengthen records systems.
-Its ongoing programmes of development research and educational and consultancy services offer new solutions to records issues in relation to international good practice as governments make the transition to working in the electronic environment.
+Its ongoing programmes of development research and educational and consultancy services offer new solutions to records issues in relation to international good practice as governments make the transition to working in the digital environment.
 Over the years, the IRMT has given particular attention to human resource, financial and court records and to the significance of digital records management for the right to information and open data.
 Please feel free to use any of our products without charge or let us know if we can help.